Consistency Analysis for Massively Inconsistent Datasets in Bound-to-Bound Data Collaboration: Vector consistency

 is nonempty.
 Suppose there is a constraint where both relaxations are nonzero.
 Then there exists a $z \in \mathcal{F}'$ and an index $k$ such that $\Delta_{L}^{\star(k)}$ and $\Delta_{U}^{\star(k)}$ are positive.
 There are three cases to consider: $M_k(z) = L_k - \Delta_L^{\star(k)}$, $M_k(z) = U_k + \Delta_U^{\star(k)}$, or $L_k - \Delta_L^{\star(k)} < M_k(z) < U_e + \Delta_U^{\star(k)}$.
 In each case, we find viable relaxations with smaller 1-norms by not including $\Delta_U^{\star(k)}$ (corresponds to case 1), not including $\Delta_L^{\star(k)}$ (corresponds to case 2), or decreasing both relaxations by some small amount (corresponds to case 3).
 So, relaxations are only applied to a single bound.
 Hence, the VCM can be rewritten with fewer decision variables,

 The sign of the relaxation determines to which bound it is applied.
-Expressed in this manner, the VCM can also be interpreted as providing a minimal shift in model predictions and parameters to reach consistency.
-This is similar to the introduction of a bias term in the probabilistic approach \cite{ Bayarri072}.
+Expressed in this manner, the VCM can also be interpreted as providing a minimal shift in model predictionsand parameters to reach consistency.
+This is similar to the introduction of a bias term in the probabilistic approach \cite{Bayarri072}.

 Moreover, the relaxed constraints will always be met with equality.
 Again, this is demonstrated by contradiction.
 Continuing with the notation above, suppose that the constraints with upper bound relaxations are not always met with equality.
 Then there exists a $z \in \mathcal{F}'$ and an index $k$ such that either $L_k \leq M_k(z) < U_k$ or $U_k \leq M_k(z) < U_k + \Delta_U^{\star(k)}$.
 So, either the relaxation is unnecessary or it can be made smaller.
 The same follows for constraints with lower bound relaxations.
 Hence, the relaxed constraints are met with equality for all parameters in $\mathcal{F}'$.
 In the context of a VCM analysis, $\mathcal{F}'$ is the feasible set that arises from actually implementing all of the determined relaxations.
 Thus, model predictions of the relaxed QOIs are exact on the new feasible set.
 In practice, $\mathcal{F}'$ may consist of a single point, suggesting no parametric uncertainty and hence no uncertainty in model prediction.
 Such a result must be regarded with caution, as the newfound certainty comes from a purely mathematical, rather than physical, source.